Women public speakers in Australia

 Jacinta has held executive careers with top ASX 200 companies for the past three decades.

 She was National Manager of the Telstra Business Women’s Awards and Telstra Small Business Awards for five years.

-An entrepreneurial thinker and innovator, she’s passionate about changing the game for women.
+An entrepreneurial thinker and innovator, she’s passionate about sharing strategies with others.

 At NAB, Melbourne-based Jacinta held the position of Project Director, Women and Money – a national role created for her.

 As co-founder and Director of Taking Care of Business & Me – she draws upon her expertise in strategy, leadership and business development.